RosettaCommons/documentation/rosetta_basics/running-rosetta-with-options.md

 Option Groups and Layers
 =========================

 Options in Rosetta are grouped by their functional and protocol usages.
 Each group has at least one layer, the parent layer.
 Most of the groups have one or more sub-layers holding multiple options.
-It is good to specify the whole set of layers when you use options since there might be two options have the same name but in different groups.
 You can use single or double colon to separate the layers.
+If the option is unique, such as _nstruct_, one does not need to specify the groups and Rosetta will warn you if this is done, but there are indeed multiple options with the same name.

 For example: